How to Protect Your Home and Car in a Georgia Bankruptcy Case

-However, losing assets to the bankruptcy trustee is a rare occurence for bankruptcy filers.
+However, losing assets to the bankruptcy trustee is a rare occurrence for bankruptcy filers.
 When you file a Chapter 7 bankruptcy case, the trustee does have an interest in your property.
 However, in most cases, debtors do not have enough valuable property that is subject to taking.
 Most homes and cars are subject to mortgage and car liens, meaning that they are financed, so if a trustee were to sell the property, s/he would have to pay off the creditor before seeing any profit.

 Georgia Bankruptcy Exemptions Protect Property

-Further, all property is protected to some extent by the available bankuptcy exemptions in Georgia.
+Further, all property is protected to some extent by the available bankruptcy exemptions in Georgia.
 Such exemptions are provided to debtors by Georgia law and are usually sufficient to protect your property from liquidation by the bankruptcy trustee.
 If you do have any unprotected assets, then a bankruptcy lawyer would probably anticipate liquidation in advance and advise you accordingly.